karollynecosta/aws_solutions_architect-associate/README.md

 					ASG can terminate instances marked as unhealthy by an LB (and replace them automatically)

 	Dynamic Scaling Policies:
+		Target Tracking Scaling: easy to set-up, Increase or decrease the current capacity of the group based on a target value for a specific metric.
+Ex.: average CPU stay at around 40%
+								Increase or decrease the current capacity of the group based on a target value for a specific metric.
+This is similar to the way that your thermostat maintains the temperature of your home – you select a temperature and the thermostat does the rest.

+		Simple:  Increase or decrease the current capacity of the group based on a SINGLE scaling adjustment.

+		Step Scaling: When a CloudWatch alarmis triggered (CPU>70%), then add 2 units Increase or decrease the current capacity of the group based on a set of scaling adjustments, known as step adjustments, that vary based on the size of the alarm breach.

-		Target Tracking Scaling: easy to set-up, Ex.: average CPU stay at around 40% Simple / Step Scaling: When a CloudWatch alarmis triggered (CPU>70%), then add 2 units Schedule Actions: Anticipate ascaling basedon known usage patterns. ex.: increase the min capacity to 10 at 12pm Fridays.
+		Schedule Actions: Anticipate ascaling basedon known usage patterns. ex.: increase the min capacity to 10 at 12pm Fridays.

 	Predictive Scaling: